top of page

 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.”
 Psalm 1:1-4

 The closest I come to cooking is carefully following a recipe.
 And when you follow a recipe what you don’t add is just as important as what you do add.
 If it calls for a pinch of salt, you don’t add a heaping tablespoon.
 That small faux pas would ruin the entire recipe.
 If it calls for one egg, you don’t willy-nilly add three, it will make the consistency all wrong.
-And folks, when it comes to the glory of God’s Word, yes, He gives us a very simple recipe to follow for a blessed life.
-The question that posits from this recipe however is a very powerful one…will you follow the Godly recipe He provides for a blessed life, or will you follow your own?
+And folks, when it comes to the glory of God’s Word, yes, He gives us a very simple recipe to follow if we desire to ascertain a blessed life.
+The question that posits from this Godly recipe however is a very powerful one…will you follow the Godly recipe He provides for a blessed life, or will you follow your own?

 Welcome to the Psalms.
 The book of Psalms is a book of poetic wisdom that contains 150 Psalms by 8 different authors.
 In fact, the book of Psalms has more authors than any other in the Bible.
-It was written over a 1,000-year period and, as many know, has King David contributing the most Psalms at 75, exactly half of the book.
+It was written over a whopping 1,000-year period and, as many may know, has King David contributing the most Psalms at 75, exactly half of the entire book.
 And Psalm 1, by the way, just happens to be my favorite passage in God’s Word.
-It is beautiful, colorful, and in it I find a very simple recipe that even my stubborn mind can comprehend.
-In it, God paints a juxtaposed picture that carefully and clearly illustrates the contrast of what He desires and what happens if that recipe is altered or changed.
+It is beautiful, colorful, and in it I find a very simple recipe for a blessed life that even my stubborn mind can comprehend.
+In it, God paints a juxtaposed picture that carefully and clearly illustrates the contrast of what He desires and what happens if that recipe is altered, changed, or neglected.
 And surprise, it all centers around what you do with the most powerful tool God has left in our physical possession today, His Holy Word, the Bible.

 “Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”
 Matthew 4:4